ewhuang/simons_mouse/README.txt

 Output format:
 gene_a  gene_b  edge_weight
 The edges are not repeated.

-1.5 Create the go_edges.txt file from the files Sheng sent in Feb.
-29 e-mail.
-$ cd go_edge_prediction
-$ python make_gene_go_file.py.

-1.6 Plot the standard deviation distribution of the genes involved in both GO annotations and PPI networks.
-$ python standard_deviation_hist.py
-Also writes out the genes that we should keep, in ./data/ppi_and_go_genes_high_std.txt.
-These are the genes in PPI-enriched network, GO annotated genes, with a standard deviation of gene expression greater than 0.1

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________
 2. After generating the gene-gene edges, we create files that will be sent